 As you’d expect from the name, the Nextiva X-895 works with Nextiva VoIP phone plans.
 Yealink is also compatible with Nextiva, in addition to providers like RingCentral, Vonage, 8×8, and more.

-We really like the combination of Nextiva’s high-quality VoIP service (which allows you to use your mobile device or computer as a softphone) and deploying an X-835 or Yealink T33G.
-You’ll get crystal-clear voice calling and conferencing with either option.
+We actually really like the combination of RingCentral’s high-quality VoIP service (which allows you to use your mobile device or computer as a softphone) and the Yealink T33G.
+Together, you’ll get crystal-clear voice calling and conferencing at a super affordable price.

 Bottom line: both of these are cheap, so you can’t go wrong either way.
 Be sure to check compatibility.